Intervention/docs/image/v3/modifying/inserting.md

 # Inserting Images
-## Insert images into other images
+## Place images on other images

 [TOC]

 ## Inserting Images

-> public Image::place(mixed $element, string $position = 'top-left', int $offset_x = 0, int $offset_y = 0): ImageInterface
+> public Image::place(mixed $element, string $position = 'top-left', int $offset_x = 0, int $offset_y = 0, int $opacity = 100): ImageInterface

-Inserts an image at the specified position.
-The image can be specified from any of the [supported image sources](/v3/basics/instantiation#reading-image-sources).
+Places an image at the specified position.
+The image to be inserted can be specified from any of the [supported image sources](/v3/basics/instantiation#reading-image-sources).
 Optionally, you can pass coordinates for an offset to move the image relative to the specified position.
+It is also possible to control the opacity of the "watermark" with the `opacity` parameter.

-The possible position values are:
+The possible `position` values are:

 - `top-left` (default)
 - `top`